Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Multi-Task Federated Learning (MTFL)

 In FL, user data is often non-IID, so users could be considered as having different but related learning tasks.
 It is possible for an FL scheme to achieve good global-model accuracy, but poor UA, as the aggregate model may perform poorly on some clients' datasets (especially if they have a small number of local samples, so are weighted less in the FedAvg averaging step).
 We propose the MTFL algorithm that allows clients to build different models, while still benefiting from FL, in order to improve the average UA.
 Mudrakarta \textit{et al}. \cite{KFor1} have previously shown that adding small per-task `patch' layers to DNNs improved their performance in MTL scenarios.
 Patches are therefore a good candidate for training personalised models for clients.

 In FL, the aim is to minimise the following objective function:

-where $K$ is the total number of workers, $n_k$ is the number of samples on worker $k$, $n$ is the total number of samples across all workers, $\ell_k$ is the loss function on worker $k$, and $\Omega$ is the set of global model parameters.
+where $K$ is the total number of clients, $n_k$ is the number of samples on client $k$, $n$ is the total number of samples across all clients, $\ell_k$ is the loss function on client $k$, and $\Omega$ is the set of global model parameters.
 Adding unique client patches to the FL model changes the objective function of MTFL to:

-where $\mathcal{M}_k$ is the patched model on worker $k$, composed of Federated model parameters $\Omega_1 \cdots \Omega_j$ ($j$ being the total number of Federated layers) and patch parameters $P_{k_1} \cdots P_{k_m}$ ($m$ being the total number of local patches, $i$ being the indexes of the patch layers in the model) unique to worker $k$.
+where $\mathcal{M}_k$ is the patched model on client $k$, composed of Federated model parameters $\Omega_1 \cdots \Omega_j$ ($j$ being the total number of Federated layers) and patch parameters $P_{k_1} \cdots P_{k_m}$ ($m$ being the total number of local patches, $\{i\}$ being the set of indexes of the patch parameters) unique to client $k$.
 Fig. 2 shows an example composition of a DNN model used in MTFL.

 MTFL is a general algorithm for incorporating MTL into FL.
 Different optimisation strategies (including FedAvg-Adam described in Section 3.3) can be used within MTFL, and we later show that MTFL can substantially reduce the number of rounds to reach target UA, regardless of the optimisation strategy used.